khaidarovs/slackbot/README.md

 ### Examples to try:
 - `/meetup 5m3s` This will create a reminder in 5 minutes 3 seconds from the current time.
 - `/meetup 5m3s, Zoom` This will also create a reminder in the same time, but specify the location as Zoom.

+# Activity warnings, Mood messages & Conversation Summary (Matt & Maya G.):

+The activity warnings and mood messages warnings features, have similar commands and functionality but serve different purposes.
+Specifically, both have enable and disable commands, and the disable commands can be specified for indefinite or definite timeframes.
+Both features can set message content, and can reset them to default.
+Activity warnings additionally have a feature which sets the threshold, determining whether an activity warning should be sent.

+   At midnight, a function checks whether an activity message should be sent or not.
+Further, we can force-trigger this with a slash command.
+Mood messages are sent whenever a negative message is sent into the channel to encourage more positive conversation.

+- `/enable_activity_warnings` - enables activity warnings indefinitely
+- `/disable_activity_warnings <downtime (optional)>` - disables activity warnings for a specified downtime, if none, then indefinite
+- `/set_activity_warning_threshold <threshold (optional)>` - sets threshold, if none, then reverts to default
+- `/set_activity_warning_content <content (optional)>` - sets content, if none, then reverts to default
+- `/set_mood_message_content <content (optional)>` - sets content, if none, then reverts to default
+- `/enable_mood_messages` - enables mood messages
+- `/disable_mood_messages <downtime (optional)>`- disables mood messages for a specified downtime, if none, then indefinite
+- `/trigger_activity_warning` - manually triggers the usual-daily activity warning

+Note: manually triggering activity warnings when they are disabled for a definite specified period of time decrements the downtime by 1 day.
+This is because, conventionally, activity warnings only are triggered daily.
+However for debugging purposes this is too long to wait.

+## Convo Summary
+Conversation summary feature: Conversation summary is a triggered slash command that uses the NLTK python package and tokenization to process given messages in the past 6 hours and summarize them.
+Since this function assigns a value to each sentence, there may be a case where there is no significant value associated with specific messages, in which case, the function would return every message from the past 6 hours.
+- `/summarize_conversation` - summarizes a conversation

 # ITER2 - Activity Warnings, Conversation Summary, and Mood Messages - Matt and Maya G
 ## Activity Warnings